 - 1. In areas outside of established single-family residential neighborhoods, moderate density residential uses (up to 22 DUA) are appropriate.
 Higher densities may be appropriate if parking is reduced on site and design encourages walking and/or biking to nearby destinations.
-Residential development should incorporate at least two building types, such as single family, duplexes, triplexes, quadraplexes, townhomes, and multi-family buildings.
+Residential development in this area is encouraged to include a variety of housing options (e.g. single family, duplex, triplex, quadraplex, multi-family, etc.).
 Limited retail (excluding drive-through facilities and/or gasoline pumps) may be appropriate as part of new residential development to provide goods and services to the immediate neighborhood.
 Locations for retail uses should be limited to University City Blvd. - 2.
 On sites north of John Kirk Dr., allow moderate density residential (up to 22 DUA), office, retail, and civic/institutional uses.

-- Buildings should be designed to avoid the appearance of having a long, continuous building wall.
-Consider a variety of approaches to achieve this including, but not limited to: - Façade modulation that provides variation in the building wall. - Separation between all or part of the building to create the appearance of multiple buildings. - Use of varying architectural styles, building heights and/or roof pitches to create the appearance of smaller, attached buildings.
+- 3. Buildings should be designed to avoid the appearance of having a long, continuous building wall and to break up visual mass and bulk.
+Consider a combination of design techniques to achieve this including, but not limited to: - a.
+Façade modulation that provides variation in the building wall. - b.
+Building mass separation between all, or part, of a single building to create the appearance of multiple buildings. - c.
+Use of varying architectural styles, building heights, and/or roof pitches to reduce the apparent size of a building. - d.
+Multi-family residential development with a variety of building mass, scale, and type (e.g. townhomes, carriage houses, apartments, etc.).

-- 4. Development adjacent to established neighborhoods should be no greater than 4 stories and may incrementally increase in height away from existing single-family residential. - Development should be designed to support pedestrian activity.
+- 4. Development adjacent to established neighborhoods should be no greater than 4 stories and may incrementally increase in height away from existing single-family residential.\ (\ refer to Volume 3: Implementation Guide for further guidance) - 5.
+Development should be designed to support pedestrian activity.
 Buildings should be oriented to the street and located at or near the back of the sidewalk.
 Parking should be located behind buildings. - 6.
 On sites south of John Kirk Dr., all retail uses should be integrated into new residential developments to create a connected mixed- or multi-use development.
 Retail uses should be designed with clear glass windows and prominent entrances with operable doors allowing access from the sidewalk.
 All parking lots should be located to the side or rear of the buildings. - 7.
 On sites north of John Kirk Dr., improve the aesthetic quality and pedestrian environment along University City Blvd. by adding a landscape zone directly behind the multi-use path.
 This area could include elements such as low walls, trees, shrubs, and seasonal plantings.
 Provide a separate and clearly designated pedestrian path from the multi-use path to the front door of primary structures to minimize potential conflict between pedestrians and automobiles.